-How to find customer pain points using customer experience data
+How to find pain points with data

 Your business exists to fulfill particular needs.
 Some customers need your product or service to alleviate whatever physical, social, economic or other perceived issue beholds them.
 Every business sells a solution to solve a problem.